VirgilSecurity/chat-back4app-android/README.md

 ## Where to go from here?

+Virgil is a stack of security libraries and all the necessary infrastructure to enable seamless, end-to-end encryption for any application, platform or device, find more information about what you can build with Virgil Security [here][_virgil_www].

-[Final project][_final_project].
-If you missed pieces from the puzzle, open the E2EE project branch.
-You can insert your application credentials in this code (as you did during the article) and build the project.
+If you missed pieces from the puzzle, you can get additional information about end-to-end encryption with our [developer documentation][_virgil_docs].

+Also, our developer support team is here to help you, you can find us on [Twitter](https://twitter.com/VirgilSecurity), send us email support@VirgilSecurity.com or get extra help on [Slack](https://virgilsecurity.com/join-community).

 Don’t forget to subscribe to our [Youtube channel][_youtube].
 There you will find a video series on how to do End-to-End Encryption.

-Also, use Virgil Security to verify the integrity of data at any point.
-Data Integrity is essential to anyone who wants to guarantee that their data has not been tampered with.
-[Our tutorial][_data_integrity] provides more details.

-You can find more information about what you can build with Virgil Security [here][_virgil_www].

-**Follow our posts on Back4App.** In the next tutorial, we will be helping two people or IoT devices to communicate with End-to-End Encryption with [PFS][_pfs] enabled.
-You’ll find out how to protect previously intercepted traffic from being decrypted even if the main private key is compromised.

 [_mistakes]: https://techcrunch.com/2017/11/29/meet-the-man-who-deactivated-trumps-twitter-account/